GitBoy497/tictactoe/README.md

 ### 📦 Installation

-Navigate to the root directory of the project and install dependencies:
+Navigate to the `API` directory of the project and install dependencies:

 ```bash
 pip install -r requirements.txt